fderepas/try_all_languages/docker/c/README.md

-This docker enables to execute a source code for a [C](https://en.wikipedia.org/wiki/C_(programming_language)).
+This docker enables to execute a source code for a [C](https://en.wikipedia.org/wiki/C_(programming_language)) program.
 It's also available on [DockerHub](https://hub.docker.com/r/fderepas/tal-c).
 Here is how it is meant to be used:

 ```
     +----- docker -----+